 In terms of health screening measures, as with the last round, thermometers are only present at Fishkhabour, Ibrahim Al-Khalil (outgoing), and Zurbatiyah.
 As with the last round, all travellers entering Iraq via Ibrahim Al-Khalil (incoming), Fishkhabour and Bashmagh must take a COVID-19 test upon arrival.
-However, there are no testing facilities at Zurbatiyah and Al-Shalamcha; travellers entering at these PoEs must carry with them negative PCR test results in order to enter.
-Travellers crossing via Fishkhabour who are in transit are not required to take a test at the PoEs; all of these travellers are escorted by security forces to the international airports, where they are required to take a test prior to flying out of the country.
+However, there are no testing facilities at Al-Shalamcha.
+Travellers in transit are not required to take a test at the PoEs; all of these travellers are escorted by security forces to the international airports, where they are required to take a test prior to flying out of the country.